Questions and answers. The basics of Bindle and more.

 P.S.
 If you’re just starting out and really aren’t sure about how much time off to grant your employees, guidance can be found below.

-In Bindle, we automatically create a default set of time off types for companies operating in the UK.
-We create time off types for Holidays, Sick Leave, Compassionate Leave, Carer’s Leave, Parental Leave, and Public Duties.
+In Bindle, we automatically create a default set of entitlements for companies operating in the UK.
+We create entitlements for Holidays, Sick Leave, Compassionate Leave, Carer’s Leave, Parental Leave, and Public Duties.

-These are some comprehensive defaults, but you can add, disable, or remove any time off type you like.
+These are some comprehensive defaults, but you can add, disable, or remove any entitlement you like.
 There are lots of settings you can tweak as well.

-By default, Bindle creates a Holiday time off type that awards employees 20 days off in a lump sum at the start of each calendar year.
+By default, Bindle creates a Holiday entitlement that awards employees 20 days off in a lump sum at the start of each calendar year.
 You can of course change this in Bindle.

 Furthermore, for Sick Leave, we don't turn balance tracking on by default.
 This has the effect of allowing employees as much time off sick as they require.
 The exact amount of paid sick leave to grant will be dependent on your time off policies.
 Just tweak Bindle to match.